boazsegev/iodine/README.md

 When benchmarking with `wrk`, iodine performed significantly better, (~62K req/sec vs. ~44K req/sec) while keeping a lower memory foot print (~60Mb vs. ~111Mb).

 When benchmarking with `ab`, I got different results, where iodine still performed significantly better, (~72K req/sec vs. ~36K req/sec and ~61Mb vs. ~81.6Mb).
-I suspect the difference between the two benchmarks has to do with system calls to `write`, but I have no real proof.
+I suspect the difference between the two benchmarks has to do with system calls to `write` and possible packet fragmentation, but I have no real proof.

 Remember to compare the memory footprint after running some requests - it's not just speed that C is helping with, it's also memory management and object pooling (i.e., iodine uses a buffer packet pool management).